drew-moore/PlacesDemo-Maven/README.md

 Overview
 --------
 Android demo using the Google Geocoding, Elevation and Civic Information APIs: the project builds a simple Android application that gives geocoding and elevation data, plus a complete list of elected officials (in the US at least), for a given address string.
+The application will run fine on a connected device or AVD emulator (use an Android-21 system image).
 The same source code project can be used to build Maven and ant (Eclipse ADT) builds.

 Using Google APIs
 -----------------